Frank Marino Illness and Life After The Agora

 During all this, he thought of many things, alternative thoughts, and language, part of which was the term, Mahogany Rush.
 In the time that reoccurring thought became the name of one of the best Bands you could wish to hear.
 He also carried over the visions from the experience into the artwork for the Bands albums.
 He could have been a casualty, but he was fortunate and became a Guitar and vocal powerhouse and visionary.

 “Frank Marino’s life-changing psychedelic trip inspired the name of his band, Mahogany Rush, and influenced his unique musical style.
 The band’s early albums, “Maxoom” and “Child of Novelty,” established them as a force in progressive rock.
 Marino’s virtuosic guitar playing, reminiscent of Jimi Hendrix, earned him praise from fellow musicians like Joe Bonamassa, who cited him as a major influence.
 His tone, described by Guitar Player as “full-spectrum,” blends blues, heavy rock, and jazz fusion elements.
-Marino’s bandmates have included bassist Paul Harwood, drummer Jimmy Ayoub, and his brother Vince Marino.
-Known for their marathon live shows, Mahogany Rush exemplified the jam band spirit, blending improvisation within the confines of song structure.”
+Marino’s bandmates from Mahogany Rush have included bassist Paul Harwood, drummer Jimmy Ayoub, and his brother Vince Marino.
+Known for their marathon live shows, Mahogany Rush songs and performances exemplified the jam band spirit, blending improvisation within the confines of song structure.”

 • Frank Marino’s psychedelic experience did indeed influence the formation of Mahogany Rush and his musical direction.